Orascom Telecom, ACT Financial submit offer to acquire Beltone Financial

-CAIRO Oct 25 The board of Orascom Telecom Media and Technology has approved an offer to acquire, together with investment bank ACT Financial, 100 percent of shares of Beltone Financial, Orascom Telecom said in a statement on Sunday.
+CAIRO The board of Orascom Telecom Media and Technology (OTMT.CA) has approved an offer to acquire, together with investment bank ACT Financial, 100 percent of shares of Beltone Financial (BTFH.CA), Orascom Telecom said in a statement on Sunday.

 The offer would be valid only on condition that it obtained a minimum of 51 percent of shares.
 Of shares offered, 53 percent would go to Orascom Telecom, while 13 percent would go to ACT Financial, the statement said.
 Any remaining shares offered would be allocated to Orascom Telecom.